martindube/dotfiles/README.md

 ## Introduction

-As an infosec enthousiast and professional, I play on my laptop all day long.
-I believe that most linux users should customize their computers for their need, not the opposite.
-This repository is the result of many hours of customization.
+As an infosec enthousiast and professional, I have my face in front of a laptop all day long.
+For this reason, I have customized my laptop to be responsive and easy on the eyes.
+This repository is the result of many hours of customization, which I am glad to share.
+Please note that this is, and will always be, a work in progress.

-The theme follow the Zenburn color scheme.
-However, due to dark and transparent background, the color palet was customized on several tools (especially vim, git and zsh)
+The theme follows the Zenburn color scheme.
+However, due to dark and transparent background, the color palet was adjusted on several tools (especially vim, git and urxvt)

 Technologies used:

 * Laptop: Dell Inc. XPS 15 9550
 * OS: Arch Linux w/ BlackArch repo
 * Display Manager: none
-* Window Manager: awesome-wm
+* Window Manager: awesome-wm w/ several libraries and inspiration from other public repos
 * Lock Screen: i3lock-fancy
 * Terminal emulator: urxvt
 * Terminal emulator transparency: xcompmgr